equalitie/Caislean/README.md

 ## What does Caislean do?

-Caislean helps system administrators to set up one or more [secure](doc/security.md) servers in few simple steps.
+Caislean helps system administrators to set up one or more [secure](doc/security.md) servers **in few simple steps**.

 The recipes install a set of free and open-source tools for communication, file-sharing, secure Internet access and webhosting.
+Since Caislean is **modular**, you can decide either to roll out all services or to just choose the ones you need.

-Furthermore, Caislean is designed to provide by default a good level of security, thanks to proper specific tweakings regarding TLS cipher lists, web server security options, files and directories permissions and ownership, etc.
+Furthermore, Caislean is designed to provide by default a good level of **basic server security**, thanks to proper specific tweakings regarding TLS cipher lists, web server security options, files and directories permissions and ownership, etc.

 ## What services will the server offer?

-If you point Caislean at a server, you will be able to offer several secure services to your users:
+If you point Caislean at a server, you will be able to offer several [secure](doc/security.md) services to your users.
+The cookbook has a **modular structure**, so you can choose to provide all the services listed below or just some of them (see "How does Caislean work?" below for more details).

 *  **Email**:  IMAP and SMTP over SSL via [Postfix](http://www.postfix.org/) and [Dovecot](http://dovecot.org/), with a webmail interface via